pybind/pybind11_json/README.md

 ![Tests](https://github.com/pybind/pybind11_json/workflows/Tests/badge.svg)

 # pybind11_json

 `pybind11_json` is an `nlohmann::json` to `pybind11` bridge, it allows you to automatically convert `nlohmann::json` to `py::object` and the other way around.
 Simply include the header, and the automatic conversion will be enabled.

+> [!TIP]
+> Looking for an equivalent with nanobind?
+Check this out https://github.com/ianhbell/nanobind_json !

 ## C++ API: Automatic conversion between `nlohmann::json` and `pybind11` Python objects